-NOTE: I'd prefer you refrain from the Sept.
-11 attacks and from the
+NOTE: I'd prefer you refrain from general controversy over Donald

 subjects, and to adequately cover them requires writing a book, so unless you have

-a really fresh angle, it's best to avoid them.
+a really fresh angle, it's best to steer clear of them.

 - Write a historical analysis of any person discussed in lecture or